 BBC Writers Room works with and develops new and experienced writers across genres.
 In addition to offering up resources for writers, BBC Writers Room also hosts a portal for writers to submit content during two open windows per year to The Script Room.
 According to the website, BBC promises to read at least the first 10 pages of your script, then offer up development opportunities to the best and brightest.

-The Blacklist pegs itself as a website “where filmmakers and writers meet,” with portals for screenwriters to submit their scripts and for film & TV professionals to discover them.
+The Blacklist pegs itself as a website “where filmmakers and writers meet,” with portals for screenwriters to submit their PDF file screenplay and for film & TV professionals to discover them.
 You can post your script to the website for review for a fee of $25 per month.
 Note, though, that competition here is fierce, as many professional screenwriters also use this portal to get industry insiders' eyes on their scripts and to gain some market validation that their script is worthy of production.

 Some final words of advice: legitimate industry professionals will never require a submission fee, entry fee, or any other kind of paid requirement to read your content.
 Contests and hosting sites such as The Blacklist do charge but run the other way if a producer asks you to pay anything.
-Be aware that producers may love your story or core concept yet decide that they don’t love your script.
-There’s also a chance that they don’t respond to you, don't give you the time of day, or reject your work entirely.
+Be aware that producers may love your story or core concept yet decide that they don't love your script.
+There's also a chance that they don't respond to you, don't give you the time of day, or reject your feature script or television concept entirely.
 Screenwriters say that rejection is often the overwhelming result of the pitching process, but a necessary step to break into the film industry.
 Don't let it discourage you!
-It only takes one person to love what you’ve written, so keep believing in yourself and your story.
+It only takes one person to love what you've written, so keep believing in yourself and your story.
 You can do this!